 You will receive confirmation by email.

-Once you have completed and submitted your restoration application and made payment you will be able to download your 2021-22 Certificate of Registration from your My Account.
+Once you have completed and submitted your registration renewal application and made payment you will be able to download your 2021-22 Certificate of Registration from your My Account.

 NB: the Certificate of Registration downloadable from your My Account is your official certificate of registration.
-The certificate with the BPEQ seal issued to you when you first registered is a commemorative certificate only and BPEQ no longer issues the plastic RPEQ cards.
+The certificate with the BPEQ seal issued to you when you first registered is a commemorative certificate only.

 For more information on RPEQ Restoration, read the Restoration of Registration Policy.